 But first, for convenience, here are some current deals we think are pretty good:

-Or, have a look at our hand-picked broadband Deal of the Week.
+Or, have a look at our best broadband deals this week

 Also, if you do need a bit of a steer on how to complete the switching process, we have a few guides that can help, covering everything from how to keep your email address to answering common concerns: